echo-lab/assets/04_Work-Life_Balance.md

 ## Working Hours Policy

-1. *Set you goal (Goal).*
+0. This is purely for research hours
+   - Not the hours you spend for other activities (etc., TA, coursework, services)
-   - Know how much you want to work.
+1. *Know how much you want to work (Desire).*
 2. *Keep track of your time (Reality).*
    - Know how much you (actually) work.
    - Hint: it is not the number of hours that you use your laptop nor the number of hours that you are in school.
    - Actively keep track of your time.
    - I recommend you to log your time in a paper notebook. (read this: https://www.calnewport.com/blog/2013/12/21/deep-habits-the-importance-of-planning-every-minute-of-your-work-day/)
-3. *Reduce the discrepancy.*: Match the reality with your goal, or adjust the goal to match your reality.
+3. *Reduce the discrepancy.*: Match the reality with your desire, or adjust your desire to match your reality.
 Be honest with yourself.
-4. *I don't care.*: I don't care about your goal(1) until 2 and 3 are are satisfied.
-If I have to care about your goal(1) because you are not making any meaningful progress even if 2 and 3 are satisfied, it probably one of these cases:
+4. *I don't care.*: I don't care about your desire(1) until 2 and 3 are are satisfied.
+If I have to care about your desire(1) because you are not making any meaningful progress even if 2 and 3 are satisfied, it is probably one of these cases:
     - Your time tracking is incorrect.
     - You are lying (to me or to yourself).
-    - You are not serious about this job (e.g., Your goal is to work 5 hours a week).
+    - You are not serious about this job (e.g., Your desire is to work 5 hours a week).
     - You are not intelligent enough to do research (e.g., You work 40 hrs a week but you are not getting anywhere).
     - (Which one are you?)